LeoFC97/LeoFC97/README.md

 ## Bio - Hi, Coders! 👋

-Leonardo Costa is backend web developer who loves JavaScript/Node and works at Delivery Much.
-He loves helping and making contributions to Open Source projects in **[GitHub](https://github.com/leoFC97)**.
+Leonardo Costa is a Backend web developer who loves JavaScript/Node and currently works at Delivery Much as a Backend Developer.
+He likes helping people and making contributions to Open Source projects in  **[GitHub](https://github.com/leoFC97)**.

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-Leonardo is currently at his last year of collage, worked with a lot ot diferent stakcs such as C and assembly develpoing duct inspection video robots, and nodeJs creating API Rest.
-Currently, Leonardo lives in Niterói, Brazil.
-And his greatest passion is sharing knowledge for all people!
+Leo is at his last year of university, working towards a BA in Information Systems.
+He also has dabbled with a lot of diferent stakcs, such as C,  assembly develpoing duct inspection video robots, and nodeJs creating an API Rest.
+Currently, Leo lives in Niterói, Brazil.
+He is a very curious and driven person, and loves a challenge.
+Outside of dev, Leo likes cycling, his cat and gaming.

 Outside of development, Leonardo enjoys sports, love meeting different people and cultures.